Go Map Hash

 I would like to know how it's implemented and whether I can use the same implementation for some other contexts.
 But unfortunately, Go doesn't expose the hash code implementation for us to use directly.
 If you have enough knowledge about Go compiler and Go runtime you still can investigate and copy the implementation.
 I actually tried but found it's quite challenging and requires a lot of effort.
 It requires a lot of understanding about the compiler and runtime and also requires understanding of assembly code - which I feel is a little bit scary [1].

 Luckily, Go have another package that helps to simplify the implementation of hash code for map.
-It is the package `maphash`.
-With the `maphash` package, we can easily implement the hash code the primitive types like string or numbers:
+It is the package maphash.
+With the maphash package, we can easily implement the hash code the primitive types like string or numbers:

 var h maphash.Hash